 Over the past decade, wind and solar have become cheaper each year and are now the cheapest type of new energy build.
 Over the same period, CCS has remained extremely expensive.
 There is not a single carbon capture and storage project in the world that has delivered on time, on budget, and captured the agreed amount of carbon.

 AUSTRALIA’S EXPENSIVE CCS FAILURE

 Chevron’s Gorgon Gas Plant in Western Australia is the biggest attempted CCS project anywhere in the world, which the previous Federal Government had highlighted as “a flagship”.
 Attached to a gas plant plagued by leaks and cracks which is frequently evacuated, the Gorgon CCS trial has been a big, expensive failure.
 The project has captured just under 5 million tonnes total, or about 12 per cent of the project’s total emissions and cost an estimated $3.1 billion.

 CCS has not been trialled and tested – anywhere in the world – at the scale required to tackle the climate crisis.
 When attached to fossil fuel developments – like coal, oil and gas – CCS is not a climate solution, as digging up and burning fossil fuels only adds to the problem.
-Global temperatures do not stop increasing until emissions reach net zero.
+Global temperatures will not stop increasing until after emissions reach net zero.
 To achieve that we must stop digging up and burning fossil fuels.
 CCS is extremely expensive and cannot deliver zero emissions.
 The only solution is to stop burning coal, oil and gas.